-Keywords START_TIME, USEABLE_START_TIME, USEABLE_STOP_TIME, and STOP_TIME all denote a spacecraft event time.

-AEM Data
+AEM data

-See 4.2.5, Attitude Ephemeris Data Lines, for specifications regarding AEM data.

 The Data section of the AEM shall be delineated by the ‘DATA_START’ and ‘DATA_STOP’ keywords.
 These keywords are intended to facilitate parsing, and will also serve to advise the recipient that all the attitude data records associated with the immediately preceding AEM Metadata section have been received (the rationale for including this is that data volumes can be very large, so knowing when the data begins and ends is desirable).
 The AEM recipient may process the ‘DATA_STOP’ keyword as a ‘local’ end-of-file marker.

-Attitude ephemeris data lines

 For AEMs, each set of attitude ephemeris data, including the time tag, must be provided on a single line.
-Table 4-4 lists the allowable combinations of data items, with each item following the same definition as given in table 3-3.
-The order in which the data items are given shall be fixed as in table 4-4, with the exception of Euler angle data for which the order of angle data must correspond with the sequence given by EULER_ROT_SEQ.
+Table 4-4 lists the allowable combinations of data items, with each item following the same definition as given in Table 3-3.
+The order in which the data items are given shall be fixed as in Table 4-4.

-The choice of one of the formats in table 4-4 shall be specified via the ATTITUDE_TYPE keyword in the metadata.
+The choice of one of the formats in Table 4-4 shall be specified via the ATTITUDE_TYPE keyword in the metadata.
+See ANNEX F for more information on the data.

 Table 4-4: Types of Attitude Ephemeris Data Lines